Information on individual educational components (ECTS-Course descriptions) per semester

 Course content

-• Unsupervised learning: clustering, scaling
+• Unsupervised learning: clustering, principal component analysis (PCA)

 Learning outcomes

-Students acquire the following future skills:
+Students develop the following future skills:

-• Critical thinking: interpretation of models and results
+• Critical Thinking: interpretation of models and results

-• Digital Literacy: Implementing on the computer with Python
+• Digital Literacy: implementation in Python

-• Environmental and Sustainability Awareness: Application to energy data
+• Environmental and Sustainability Awareness: application to energy data

 Planned learning activities and teaching methods